 Emotive words are a sure way of manipulating a reader into an emotional state.

-For instance, the use of words like “damage,” “harm,” catastrophe,” “responsibility,” I would be in a reasonably influential position to persuade you to buy my eco-friendly products.
+For instance, with the use of words like “damage,” “harm,” catastrophe,” and “responsibility,” I would be in a reasonably influential position to persuade you to buy my eco-friendly products.

 Advertisements use this to provoke a particular emotion in their target audience.
-This emotion, in turn, causes the audience to act in a predicted manner and buy a particular product.
+This emotion, in turn, causes the audience to act predictably and buy a specific product.

 Advertisements use at least one or a combination of these techniques to persuade their potential customers into action.